JamesGJ5-Learning-To-Code/todo-list/README.md

 -- i) Make the inputs editable
--- ii) Bring up the same button.submit-todo as is mentioned above -- iii) Edit the todo object itself in project.todoList -- LATER: allow user to click "cancel" if they don't want to save their changes
+-- ii) Bring up the same button.submit-todo as is mentioned above -- iii) Edit the todo object itself in project.todoList -- iv) If a todo's priority changes such that the following is necessitated then:
+--- a) Move it to its correct new position in project.todoList
+--- b) Move it to its correct new position in the DOM -- LATER: allow user to click "cancel" if they don't want to save their changes

 button.toggle-display